Masonic Temple (Toronto): History

 Also in the 1990s, the studio was the home of Open Mike with Mike Bullard, and was one of CTV Toronto's news bureaus.
 Also, notably, it has been rented as a rehearsal space by the Rolling Stones.
 From March 2006, the building became the broadcast home of the new MTV Canada and has hosted the Polaris Music Prize since 2009.

 The building's fate was once again placed under a cloud on November 2, 2012, when Bell Media announced the moving of MTV Canada studio production to 299 Queen Street West and that the building would be sold, possibly for condominiums.
 Bell Media officially listed the property for sale on March 4, 2013.
 On June 17, 2013, the building was purchased by the Info-Tech Research Group for $12.5 million.
 Info-Tech announced that its plans for the building include staging an annual charity rock concert in the auditorium.

 In 2017, as part of the press for the Toronto Jazz Festival, it was announced that 888yonge Inc., operating as The Concert Hall, intended to re-establish itself as a premier Toronto events space, year-round, and open to the public.

-Since 2018, the venue leases its space for the Sunday services of Hillsong Canada, a charismatic Christian megachurch pastored by Damian Bassett and Julie Bassett.
+From 2018 to 2023, the venue leased its space for the Sunday services of Hillsong Canada, a charismatic Christian megachurch pastored by Damian and Julie Bassett.
 The church's inaugural service was held on September 23, 2018.
 Due to the COVID-19 pandemic, in-person services were suspended on March 15, 2020, and resumed with health and safety measures on July 11, 2021.
+The church's final service at The Concert Hall was held on May 28, 2023.